-Canadian Federal Agencies Roles and Responsibilities Immediate Notice / Verbal Report Su Environment and Climate Change Canada (ECCC) Pembina has several sites that meet the criteria for a Canadian Environmental Protection Act (CEPA) Environmental Emergency (E2) Plan.
+Canadian Federal Agencies Roles and Responsibilities Immediate Notice / Verbal Report S Environment and Climate Change Canada (ECCC) Pembina has several sites that meet the criteria for a Canadian Environmental Protection Act (CEPA) Environmental Emergency (E2) Plan.
 These locations have storage vessels and/or tanks that contain reportable flammable or toxic substance(s) in amounts specified by E2 regulations, either in a pure form or as a flammable mixture.
 Note: ECCC may be contacted by the applicable provincial regulator.
 Despite this, if you meet the reporting requirements, you must still independently report to ECCC.
 E2 Regulations - reporting a spill or release You must report any environmental emergency that: a) has or may have an immediate or long-term harmful effect on the environment; b) constitutes or may constitute a danger to the environment on which human life depends; or c) constitutes or may constitute a danger in Canada to human life or health.
 A verbal notification is to be made as soon as possible under the circumstances to the authorities identified in the Release and Environmental Emergency Notification Regulations (Notification Regulations) under CEPA 1999.
 Guidance for responders: Refer to the written report section for details on what to include in the verbal report -it is understood you may not have all the details during the initial notification.
 The person notifying Environment and Climate Change Canada must take all reasonable measures consistent with the protection of the environment and public safety, including preventing, mitigating or recovering from any negative effects on the environment or on human life or health.
 The person must make a reasonable effort to notify any member of the public who may be adversely affected by the environmental emergency.
-A written report should be made as soor Director, Environmental Enforcement Di Environment, in the region where the en Information to Be Included in the Writ 1) The name, civic address and te providing the written report.
-2) If applicable, the name of the the facility that is associated with 3) If applicable, the North Americ consisting of at least four digit facility that is associated with 4) The date and time of the envir where it occurred, including th decimal degrees to five decima address of that location.
-5) The name, CAS registry numbes substance that was released o 6) The quantity of the substance or, if the quantity cannot be de 7) If the substance is or was in a container system, including a 8) A description of the harmful e environmental emergency on health, including effects on an residential, commercial or indu- infrastructure, parks, forests, y bodies.
-9) A description of the circumsta and its cause, if known, and of harmful effects on the environ 10) A description of all measures to similar environmental emergency oon as possible under the circumstances to the Regional Directorate, Enforcement Branch, Department of the environmental emergency occurs.
+A written report should be made as soo Director, Environmental Enforcement D Environment, in the region where the environment, in the region where the write and the written report.
+2) If applicable, the name of the the facility that is associated with 3) If applicable, the North Americ consisting of at least four diginal facility that is associated with 4) The date and time of the environment degrees to five decimal degrees degrees degrees for five decimal degrees d oon as possible under the circumstances to the Regional Directorate, Enforcement Branch, Department of the environmental emergency occurs.

-CORPORATE EMERGENCY MANAGEMENT PLAN Revision Date: May 2020 Version: 2.1 ne entity or person that is responsible for d with the environmental emergency.
+CORPORATE EMERGENCY MANAGEMENT PLAN Revision Date: May 2020 Version: 2.1 the entity or person that is responsible for ed with the environmental emergency.

-/ritten Report of Environmental Emergency d telephone number of the person who is t.
+Vritten Report of Environmental Emergency d telephone number of the person who is t.

-erican Industry Classification System codes, igits, that describe the operations at the th the environmental emergency.
+erican Industry Classification System codes, igits, that describe the operations at the ith the environmental emergency.

-nvironmental emergency and the location g the latitude and longitude, expressed in imal places, and, if applicable, the civic nber and, if applicable, UN number of the donates o ce that was released or likely to be released e determined, an estimate of it.
+nvironmental emergency and the location g the latitude and longitude, expressed in imal places, and, if applicable, the civic mber and, if applicable, UN number of the ed or likely to be released.

+nce that was released or likely to be released e determined, an estimate of it.

-a container system, a description of the a description of its condition.
+a container system, a description of the galaxies and a description of its condition.

-Il effects or potential harmful effects of the on the environment and on human life or any surrounding hospitals, schools, ndustrial buildings, highways, public transit s, wildlife habitats, water sources or water stances of the environmental emergency I of the measures taken to mitigate any ronment or on human life or health.
+ul effects or potential harmful effects of the on the environment and on human life or n any surrounding hospitals, schools, industrial buildings, highways, public transit its, wildlife habitats, water sources or water stances of the environmental emergency d of the measures taken to mitigate any ronment or on human life or health.